Bundesbank's Dombret tells banks a Brexit EU access deal unlikely

-LONDON (Reuters) - London’s blueprint for easy access to European Union financial markets after Brexit may not be feasible and banks should apply for EU licenses or be left “high and dry”, a Bundesbank board member said.
+LONDON, Feb 8 (Reuters) - London’s blueprint for easy access to European Union financial markets after Brexit may not be feasible and banks should apply for EU licences or be left “high and dry”, a Bundesbank board member said.

 Andreas Dombret said on Thursday he doubted that a proposal by the City of London, Britain’s financial district, for “mutual recognition” or broad acceptance by Britain and the EU of each other’s financial rules, is actually possible.